Uveitis, iritis and eye inflammation

 Steroids and other immunosuppressants can produce many serious side effects, such as kidney damage, high blood sugar, high blood pressure, osteoporosis and glaucoma.

 This is especially true of steroids in pill form because the dose must be relatively high in order for enough of the drug to find its way to the back of the eye.
-So, it is important to follow your doctor's dosage instructions carefully and to keep visiting him or her regularly to monitor the progress of the treatment.
+So, it is important to follow your doctor or optometrist's dosage instructions carefully and to keep visiting him or her regularly to monitor the progress of the treatment.

-If you have anterior uveitis, your doctor likely will prescribe, in addition to steroids, pupil-dilating eye drops to reduce pain.
+If you have anterior uveitis, you will likely be prescribed, in addition to steroids, pupil-dilating eye drops to reduce pain.
 You also may need eye drops to lower your intraocular pressure if you develop high eye pressure due to uveitis.

 If you have a known systemic condition that may be contributing your uveitis, your doctor will treat that as well.